correctness-workshop/2017/index.md

 ### <a class="anchor" name="program">Program</a>

 #### Keynote Address
-We are glad to announce that [Stephen Siegel](http://vsl.cis.udel.edu/siegel.html), Associate Professor in the Department of Computer and Information Sciences at the University of Delaware, will deliver the keynote address at Correctness 2017!
+We are glad to announce that [Stephen F. Siegel](http://vsl.cis.udel.edu/siegel.html), Associate Professor in the Department of Computer and Information Sciences at the University of Delaware, will deliver the keynote address at Correctness 2017!

 Papers schedule: TBD